What Life Coaching Is

 Depending on your goal, you may require a few weeks or months, or on-going coaching.
-You may not know what your goal is and that’s totally fine too — a lot of people don’t.
+You may not know what your goal is and that’s fine too — a lot of people don’t.
 Maybe you feel like somethings missing and you want to figure out what that thing is.
-Maybe you find you are tolerating circumstances in your life, or life itself.
-Whatever it is, we work together through the sessions until we reach that goal.
+Maybe you find you’re tolerating circumstances in your life.
+Whatever it is, we work together until we reach that goal.
 Some topics people work on might be personal growth, careers/entrepreneurship, relationships, and their life purpose — anything and everything you connect with.

 We meet on the set day and time.
-It may be twice monthly, once per week — depending on what you need and what works with your schedule.
+It may be weekly, twice per month — depending on what you need and what works for you and your schedule.

 As a client, it’s best to meet with an open mind and an idea of what you would like to work on during each session.
 Each session is meant to bring reasonable results by the end of it.
 For example, if you are considering a new career, working on having that new career by the end of the session isn’t going to happen.
 It’s just not possible.
 But coming up with new and different ideas, leads, or a list to start preparing yourself to make the transition is possible.
 Sometimes it may be a matter of your perspective on what transition means to you and how that impacts your thoughts and behavior, maybe you need to figure out what that new career is, etc. Talking things through with a life coach sheds light on what’s going on beneath the surface, what’s blocking you, or a belief that is steering you in another direction.
 Then you can adjust behavior, change perspective, or “see” with new eyes — there are so many possibilities.